scylladb/scylla-monitoring/docs/updating_dashboard.rst

 Adding and Modifying Dashboards
 *******************************

-The following document explains how to update or create Grafana dashboards for the Scylla Monitoring stack.
+The following document explains how to update or create Grafana dashboards for the Scylla Monitor.

-It will explain about Scylla monitoring templated dashboards and how to modify them.
+It will explain about Scylla Monitor dashboard templates and how to modify them.

 General Limitations
 ###################
-Scylla Monitoring Stack uses Grafana for its dashboards.
+Scylla Monitor uses Grafana for its dashboards.
 The dashboards are provisioned from files and are stored in Grafana internal storage.
 There are consistency issues here, between restarts and between upgrades.

 consistency between restarts
 ****************************

 By default, Grafana internal storage is inside the container.
-That means whenever you restart the monitoring stack (explicitly when restarting Grafana) any local changes will be gone.
+That means whenever you restart the Scylla Monitor (explicitly when restarting Grafana) any local changes will be gone.
  If you are doing and saving changes from the GUI make sure to configure an external directory for Grafana.

 consistency between upgrades